radius-project/docs/docs/content/concepts/architecture/index.md

 {{% /codetab %}}

 {{% codetab %}}
-When using Terraform or the rad CLI to deploy and interact with Radius applications:
+When using other IaC tools or the rad CLI to deploy and interact with Radius applications:

 - UCP routes the CRUDL requests directly to the Radius RP.
-- The client (CLI, Terraform) acts as the DE in this case, bypassing the built-in DE.
+- The client (CLI, other IaC tools) acts as the DE in this case, bypassing the built-in DE.

 <img src="ucp-selfhosted-imperative.png" alt="Diagram of the UCP on a self-hosted environment with imperative deployment" width="1000" />
 {{% /codetab %}}